sumit-modak/xconfig/README.md

-# Linux X-Server Setup Config & Scripts
+# Linux X-Server Setup, Config & Scripts

 These repository contains scripts and configuration files of those applications which I used to rice linux: